BrianPugh/cyclopts/docs/source/api.rst

       :type: Union[None, Callable, list[Callable]]
       :value: []

-      A function where all the converted CLI-provided variables will be **keyword-unpacked**, regardless of their positional/keyword-type in the command function signature.
+      A function (or list of functions) where all the converted CLI-provided variables will be **keyword-unpacked**, regardless of their positional/keyword-type in the command function signature.
       The python variable names will be used, which may differ from their CLI names.